 Funding.
 Although federal aid in this area comes from multiple federal agencies, ED is the primary source.
-Over \$3.3 billion of the Department's FY2003 appropriation is for activities directed specifically to K-12 teachers.
-This funding includes \$2.93 billion for the Principal and Teacher Training and Recruiting Fund added to the ESEA in 2002 by P.L.
-107-110 (described below), \$70.5 million for the Troops-to-Teachers and Transition to Teaching programs (described below), \$62.1 million for the Preparing Tomorrow's Teachers to Use Technology program (transferred by P.L.
-107-110 to the Higher Education Act, described below), and \$89.4 million for the Higher Education Act's Teacher Quality Enhancement program (described below).
+Some \$3.5 billion of the Department's FY2004 appropriation is for activities directed specifically to K-12 teachers.
+This funding includes, among other programs, \$2.93 billion for the Principal and Teacher Training and Recruiting Fund, \$14.9 million for the Troops-to-Teachers and \$25.3 million for the Transition to Teaching programs, and \$88.9 million for the Higher Education Act's Teacher Quality Enhancement program (all of these programs are described below).
 Significant levels of funding also support teachers under other programs that are not targeted to teachers (e.g., the ESEA Title I program).